codepath/android_guides/Google-Cloud-Messaging.md

  - Go to the [Google Developers Console](https://cloud.google.com/console)
  - If this is the first time you visit Google Developer Console, you need to create a Project.
- - Find the **Project Number** at the top of the page and record this for later use
  - Under `APIs & Auth` -> `APIs`, find "Google Cloud Messaging for Android".
 Click Enable API.
      <img src="http://imgur.com/DhWqzyX.png"/>
  - Under `APIs & Auth` -> Credentials, select "Create New Key" => "Server Key".
 Record key for later
      <img src="http://imgur.com/WEWaUBj.png"/>
  - Go back to the `Dashboard` view and record the "Project Number" under the Project Name:
      <img src="https://imgur.com/eyx2aw6.png"/>